siriokun/platformsh-docs/docs/src/domains/cdn/_index.md

 ## DNS records

-To start routing client traffic through your CDN, some configuration on your DNS are required.
+To start routing client traffic through your CDN, some configuration on your DNS is required.
+Add a [custom domain](../../domains/steps/_index.md) to your production site to avoid [the `X-Robots-Tag` to be added to requests](../../environments/search-engine-visibility.md#how-its-done).
-Such as adding a `TXT` record for the `_acme-challenge` subdomain and several `CNAME` records to point to your CDN.
+You also need to add several `CNAME` records to point to your CDN and a `TXT` record for the [TLS ownership verification](../troubleshoot.md#ownership-verification).
 You can create these records for your domain names through your DNS provider.
 For more information, see you DNS and your CDN provider's official documentations.